- Resources and references

 - All blood sampling techniques in the rat

 Blood vessel cannulation should be considered when repeated samples are required, as it avoids multiple needle entries at any one site.
 It is suitable for use in all strains of rat and can be used to take blood from the femoral artery and vein, carotid artery, jugular vein, vena cava and dorsal aorta.
 Surgery is required and appropriate anaesthesia and analgesia should be used to minimise any pain caused.
 Further proper aseptic technique should be used to prevent post operative infection.
 Rats should be allowed to regain their pre-operative body weight before blood samples are taken.
 See this technique below.

 The cannula is exteriorised at the nape of the neck (through a jacket and tether system) or the base of the tail (via a tail cuff and tether system).
 The use of a tail cuff is preferable to a jacket as the percentage of adverse effects has been found to be 1% of animals with the tail cuff compared to 5-10% for jacketed models.
 The tail cuff model also has minimal weight loss after surgery, whilst in the jacketed model the rat takes at least 24 hours to regain pre-operative weight.
 The use of a subcutaneous access port should be explored as it can eliminate the need for tethering systems during periods when animals are not being sampled from.

 The jacket and tether system can restrict free movement and rats may need to be housed singly after surgery, which will further negatively affect their welfare.
 The caging, bedding and environmental enrichment need to be appropriate to prevent the tether becoming entangled and the wound contaminated.
-In addition, the bedding needs to be sange free.
+In addition, the bedding needs to be sand free.